C0WB0YS/C0WB0YS/README.md

 fakers dni - - noli irl

 > Hi!
 I'm Liam, Or Noli.
-I use fictkins on the daily along with coping links so i may NOT be myself but i will likely have a indicator in my name ! regarding that, i am also burnt out with typing sometimes so i may go NV. -- I prefer to go by Noli.
+I use fictkins on the daily along with coping links so i may NOT be myself but i will likely have a indicator in my name ! regarding that, i am also burnt out with typing sometimes so i may go NV. -- I prefer to go by Liam, But noli is also appreciated.
 >
 > I am very protective over my fixations, And i do not like to share sometimes.
 Though i will keep it to myself ! ^_^ My current fixations are: Chance, My OC, Project 1934 ( oc ), Master Chief, And Guest1337.